 In process mining, business processes are visualized using event logs.
 This visualization is also referred to as the discovered model.
 All logged process activities, as well as their durations and sequences, are represented in this process model.
 Conformance checking compares the discovered model with a reference or target model, which can be visualized as a superimposition of the two models.

 While it’s ideal to see a high degree of similarity between the basic activities in both models, this isn’t always the case.
 In reality, process workflows can include extra, unnecessary steps, and steps can be missed or performed in the wrong order.
 Conformance checking is designed to identify these cases.

-Conformance checking helps ensure that all process deviations from the target process or reference model are identified.
-This includes skipping, duplicating, or executing unplanned process activities.
-These process deviations can lead to audit problems or violations of legal or other regulations.
-In addition, process deviations may require more resources that the target process or have a negative impact on product or service quality.
-As a result, most process deviations lead to financial losses.
-Companies have a great interest in identifying all unplanned process sequences to introduce appropriate preventive measures.
-In some cases, process adaptations must be carried out, which involves changing the target process model.
+Conformance checking helps ensure that all process deviations from the target process or reference model are identified, minimizing risk of audit problems or legal violations.
+Process deviations often require more resources than the target process or may have a negative impact on product or service quality.
+As a result, most process deviations lead to financial loss, so companies have a great interest in identifying unplanned process sequences and introducing appropriate preventive measures.